 A current student that might be helpful to you is Brigid Johnson, VP of Admissions and Communications for the Out & Allied Club.
 If you are interested in speaking with an alum, please contact Marissa Fang.

-For additional information, please contact the Tepper Masters Admissions Office at firstname.lastname@example.org.
+For additional information, please contact the Tepper Masters Admissions Office.

 Should I be out in recruiting?

 Like many aspects of the search for employment, that is up to the individual student.
-In our experience, being out has not negatively impacted students at Tepper.
+In our experience, being out has not negatively impacted students at the Tepper School.
 Each student is encouraged to understand what is important to them on all dimensions, and in exploring career opportunities, to seek employers who are a good match for them personally.

-What if I don't want to be Out at Tepper?
+What if I don't want to be out?

-Although Tepper is able to provide you with a supportive network to discuss personal and professional matters, you certainly do not have to be out at Tepper if you would prefer not.
-This is your personal choice and we are here to offer you our support if you should need it.
+Although we are able to provide you with a supportive network to discuss personal and professional matters, you certainly do not have to be out at the Tepper School, if you would prefer.
+This is your personal choice, and we are here to offer you our support, if you should need it.

 Does the University have a nondiscrimination policy which prohibits discrimination on the basis of sexual orientation or gender identity?